krisarmstrong/seed/PROJECT_PLAN.md

 ## Overview

-NetScope is a professional-grade network diagnostic appliance designed for network technicians and engineers.
+The Seed is a professional-grade network diagnostic appliance designed for network technicians and engineers.
 It provides real-time visibility into network connectivity through a modern card-based web interface.